TranscendVR/transcend/README.md

 * Sidestep Right: S or ⭢

 #### Cursor:
 The ring in the center of your screen represents your cursor, which is your tool for interacting with the world.
-Elements in the world can responds to your cursor via left mouse clicks or when your cursor rests on something for a prolonged period.
+Certain elements in the world responds to your cursor hovering over a selectable object for one continuous second.
+You know that an object is responding to your cursor when it glows a transluscent blue, similar to an HTML hyperlink.

-### Google Daydream:
-#### Camera Movement
-When wearing the Daydream headset, your camera tracks the movement of your head.
-#### Avatar Movement / Cursor
-* Click once to wake controller while in VR Mode
-* Move your controller to move an in-game digital representation of your controller
-* Point your controller on a spot on the ground and click the large top button to teleport yourself to where you click.
-* Point your controller at teleporter orbs and click to activate them and teleport to another VR scene.

 ### Teleporters:
 * Teleporters are the way we move between VR scenes.
 They cause you to leave one scene and enter another.
 * Teleporters are orbs and they usually have a label representing where they lead.
 * Teleporters highlight blue like a hyperlink when you hover your cursor over them.
-* If you click on the teleporter or stay hovered to keep it highlighted for one second, the teleporter activates, taking you to the other scene.
+* If you stay hovered to keep it highlighted for one second, the teleporter activates, taking you to the other scene.

+### Costumes in 'The Gap'
+In this VR universe, The Gap is where the fashion happens.
+Hover your cursor over a mannequin wearing an avatar you like, and you'll notice a translucent blue cylinder appear around it.
+After one second, you should hear a voice confirming that you now are that avatar.
+Talk about Fast Fashion!

 ### UI Wheel:
-TBD
+When you are in game, look down where your feet would be and you'll notice a button.
+No, it's not for your [Reebok Pumps](https://en.wikipedia.org/wiki/Reebok_Pump).
+C'mon, you can't even jump in this world!
+The button mutes your in-game microphone.
+Start at it for a second, and you'll see the button change between recording and muted states.
+Hope you can hold your sneeze that long!